(A) Right to appeal.

 - Appeals from residence hall hearings:

-- All appeals from residence hall hearings other than contract terminations, shall be submitted to the director of residence life or designee;
+- All appeals from residence hall hearings other than contract terminations, shall be submitted to the director of housing and residence education or designee;

 - All appeals, when the sanction imposed by the residence hall hearing is contract termination, shall be submitted to the director of student conduct or designee.

-- Appeals of a decision of a hearing body other than those described in the previous section will be submitted for decision to the vice president of student life or designee.
+- Appeals of a decision of a hearing body other than those described in paragraph B of this rule will be submitted for decision to the vice president for student life or designee.

 - Appeals of decisions of the committee on academic misconduct or its coordinator will be submitted for decision to the executive vice president and provost or designee.